CryptoCoinGB/WebDollar-Restart-Script/README.md

   - screen -r restartscript

 To terminate the script, simply return to the screen session and issue the CTRL + C command.

+# Instructions for use during solo mining
+Coming soon!